 Wilson embeds thorough discussions of these new movements within a zippy narrative.
 The main text clocks in at a brisk 218 pages, and theoretical terms are explained clearly.
 Teachers who want to assign an undergraduate primer on metaphysics will find this book useful.

-~Daniel Gorman Jr., Reading Religion
+~Daniel Gorman Jr.

 A seminal work of original and definitive scholarship, "John E. Fetzer and the Quest for the New Age" is an extraordinary study and an inherently fascinating one.